fran-galic/odin-LandingPage/README.md

 # odin-LandingPage
-A project from the TOP curriculum with the aim of creating a landing page
+A project from TOP curriculum with the aim of creating a landing page